The 9 best places to donate old bras in the UK (2022)

 Donate or Recycle

-With textile waste reaching new levels (see our article on clothing waste facts for more info), considering how what happens to the clothes we no longer wear is more important than ever.
+With textile waste reaching new levels (see our article on clothing waste facts for more info), considering what happens to the clothes we no longer wear is more important than ever.

 If you decide to donate old bras in the UK there are organisations that you can choose from to fit your personal morals or a cause close to your heart.
 Or if that old favourite bra has simply been worn to the point of no longer being usable, then recycling is always a great option.